Set up the event website

 The event site is preconfigured to fetch all the relevant graphics and information for each published event from Dynamics 365 Marketing, and to enable visitors to create a registration account (including username and password), edit their profile, register themselves and others for an event, choose session passes, view their event schedule, and modify or cancel an event registration.

-Customise and host the event website
+Customize and host the event website

 The first time you install Dynamics 365 Marketing, the event website is installed onto your Dynamics 365 Portals solution and is ready to use right out of the box.
-The website is built using the Angular framework (which makes it easy to customise) and you can choose to host it anywhere (not just on the Dynamics 365 Portals solution).
+The website is built using the Angular framework (which makes it easy to customize) and you can choose to host it anywhere (not just on the Dynamics 365 Portals solution).
 The following table describes the hosting options.